-Following on from our looking at Fellowship, what it means and could mean for us in our Church, over the next few months we are going to consider prayer.
+|During June and July we are going to consider the Holy Habit of Biblical Teaching.
 Although the Church is closed, we can still follow the teaching that Sue and Ken have prepared for us all.
-You will find the material on Prayer when you click on 'Holy Habits', the 4th heading in the left hand menu on this home page.
+You will find the material when you click on 'Holy Habits', the 4th heading in the left hand menu on this home page.

 Sue, our minister, says:

 I returned to church while I was at university, having grown up in a Catholic home and church, and had a phase as a teenage atheist.
 As I began to read the Bible, I was content to listen to what other people said, at first.